 What it takes

-At LeadMD, we try to release a new blog post everyday, we succeed in putting out 5 – 6 new pieces of high value content each week and I’m incredibly proud of our team for never compromising quality for the sake of quantity.
+At LeadMD, we try to release 2-3 new high value pieces of content each week and I’m incredibly proud of our team for never compromising quality for the sake of quantity.

 If an agency is going to tout best practices and not perform those same actions, you have to understand that hypocrisy in recommending something that is good enough for your client but apparently not for your own use.”